-These affordable upgrades range from free to a couple hundred dollars but make a huge impact on your space.
+These kitchen upgrades on a budget range from free to a couple hundred dollars but make a huge impact on your space.
 Even one simple change can shift the entire look of your kitchen, so by working in small batches you’ll have it looking new in no time.

 1. A Simple Paint Upgrade